cloudfoundry/summit-training-classes/cloud-native/site/content/labs/logs.md

 2016-05-20T12:50:59.07-0600 [RTR/5] <-- RTR is the Router.
 ```

-and also your application`.
+and also your application.

 ```sh
 2016-05-20T12:52:11.07-0600 [APP/0]      OUT 2016-05-20 18:52:11.068  INFO [browser,92ca8a46b9903cdc,92ca8a46b9903cdc,true]
 ```

 The section `[browser,92ca8a46b9903cdc,92ca8a46b9903cdc,true]` is added by Spring Cloud Sleuth to display tracing information.
 This corresponds to [app-name from configuration, spanID, traceID,...].

 This info is also available in the browser UI.